VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

     .on(true, () => console.log('the user exists'))
 ```

-44. <em>is_array_and_for_every(function(itemAsValidator, index))</em> - tests if the value property of the current validator instance is array and if for each element is valid a function condition.
-The first argument of the callback function is assumed to be of validator type and represent the item of the array and the second is assumed to be the index of the method.
+44. <em>is_array_and_for_every(function(itemAsValidator, index))</em> - tests if the value property of the current validator instance is array and the function condition on each element of the array to obtain the answer.
+The first argument of the callback function is assumed to be of validator type and represent the item of the array and the second is assumed to be the index of the array.

 Example:
 ```js